isaaclimdc/ILBarButtonItem/README.md

 How to use
 ----------
 1. Copy `ILBarButtonItem.h` and `ILBarButtonItem.m` into your Xcode project.
 Be sure to check "Copy items into destination's group folder".
-2. In `viewDidLoad:` method of the view controller in which you want to display the bar button item, put in the following code.
+2. `#include "ILBarButtonItem.h"` in the view controller in which you want to display the bar button item.
+3. In its `viewDidLoad:` method, put in the following code.
 Note: your images should have dimensions below 44x44px for the best results.

         /* Left bar button item */
         self.navigationItem.leftBarButtonItem =